Modeling memory in time-respecting paths on temporal networks: Results

 For each graph, we run $15$ instances of a diffusion process of a scalar quantity on the graph's nodes.
 We let $u_i$ be the abundance of the diffusing quantity at node $i$ and we let $\bm{u} \in \mathbb{R}^n$ be a vector with entries $u_i$.
 We consider the following diffusive process:

 where $\beta$ is the diffusion coefficient which we set to $\beta= 0.03$ in the experiments.
 In each run, we randomly select an active node $s$ at $t = 0$ and let $(u_t)_i = \delta_{is}$.
-We then compute the entropy of the vector $\bm{u}$ over the nodes at the end of the process as a measure of the diffusion speed.
-A low entropy means that the final configuration of $\bm{u}$ is close to the initial one, while a large entropy indicates that the system has reached equilibrium.
+We then compute the normalized Shannon entropy $H(\bm{u}) = -\sum_{i\in\mathcal{V}}u_i~{\rm log}(u_i)$, normalized by ${\rm log}(n)$ as a measure of the diffusion speed.
+A low entropy means that the final configuration of $\bm{u}$ is close to the initial one, while when the normalized entropy tends to one, it means that the system has reached equilibrium.
 The right panel of Figure~\ref{fig:diffusion} evidences the determinant role of memory in slowing down diffusion.